mikebronner/laravel-sign-in-with-apple/README2.md

     public function callback(Request $request)
     {
+        // get abstract user object, not persisted
         $user = Socialite::driver("sign-in-with-apple")
             ->user();

-        // do what you will with the resulting user object to complete the login process, for example save the user, and log the user in.
+        // or, if you don't need to do anything out of the ordinary:

+        // resolve the user, save with details, log them in, and return
+        // the user object, along with data points returned from SIWA,
+        // which aren't persisted.
+The user will, of course, be available
+        // via `auth()->user()` as well.
+        $user = Socialite::driver("sign-in-with-apple")
+            ->login();
     }
 }
 ```